Back to news

 • We said we’d love to see everyone and made everyone feel welcome.
 But we also told them they wouldn’t need to come and could leave at any time.
 Putting them in control of their own participation helped them feel more comfortable.

-This approach worked well and our customers enjoyed a day that may have otherwise been stressful.
+This approach worked well and our residents enjoyed a day that may have otherwise been stressful.
 Here are some of the comments we received:

 “It gave us the opportunity to socialise and bond together some more.”